 Another significant financial impact of our operations on the economy is support to the smallholders that supply green leaf and other raw material required by the Company.

-Assistance is provided in the form of training in good farming practices, extension service provision, roads and other infrastructure improvement and maintenance.
+Assistance is provided in the form of training in good farming practices, extension service roads other provision, and infrastructure improvement and maintenance.
 We continue to invest in increasing farmers' skills and knowledge in the use of fertilizers, pesticides and tea varieties best suited to local climactic conditions and infrastructure development.